-During the year ended December 31, 2020, the Company declared and paid to common stockholders aggregate distributions, including special distributions, totaling \$1.4978 per share of common stock.
-An investor who purchased common stock as part of our IPO in July 2019 has received total cash distributions of \$2.1829 per share through December 31, 2020.
-A portion of these distributions was comprised of a return of capital.2
+During the year ended December 31, 2021, the Company paid to common stockholders aggregate distributions totaling \$1.13 per share of common stock.
+An investor who purchased common stock as part of our IPO in July 2019 has received total cash distributions of \$3.31 per share through December 31, 2021.
+A portion of these distributions was comprised of a return of capital.